ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Introduction # {#intro}

 A number of applications rely on a group communication model where a client can access a resource hosted at multiple resource servers at once, e.g., over IP multicast.
-Typical examples include switching of luminaries, actuators control, and distribution of software updates.
+Typical examples include switching of luminaires, control of actuators, and distribution of software updates.
 Secure communication in the group can be achieved by sharing a set of keying material, which is typically provided upon joining the group.

-For some of such applications, it could be just fine to enforce access control in a straightforward fashion.
+For some of such applications, it could be acceptable to enforce access control in a straightforward fashion.
 That is, any client authorized to join the group, hence to obtain the group keying material, can also be implicitly authorized to perform any action at any resource hosted at any server in the group.
-An example of application where such implicit authorization might serve well is a simple lighting scenario, where the lightbulbs are the servers and the user account on an app on the user's phone is the client.
+An example of an application where such implicit authorization might serve well is a simple lighting scenario, where the lightbulbs are the servers and the user account on an app on the user's phone is the client.
 In this case, it might be fine to not require additional authorization evidence from any user account, if it is acceptable that any current group member is also authorized to switch on and off any light, or to check the status of any light.

 However, in different instances of such applications, the approach above is not desirable, as different group members are intended to have different access rights to resources hosted at other group members.
 For instance, enforcing access control in accordance with a more fine-grained approach is required in the two following use cases.

 As a first case, an application provides control of smart locks acting as servers in the group, where: a first type of client, e.g., a user account of a child, is allowed to only query the status of the smart locks; while a second type of client, e.g., a user account of a parent, is allowed to both query and change the status of the smart locks.
 Further similar applications concern the enforcement of different sets of permissions in groups with sensor/actuator devices, e.g., thermostats acting as servers.
 Also, some group members may even be intended as servers only.
 Hence, they must be prevented from acting as clients altogether and from accessing resources at other servers in the group, especially when attempting to perform non-safe operations.

-As a second case, building automation scenarios often rely on servers that, under different circumstances, enforce different level of priority for processing received commands.
+As a second case, building automation scenarios often rely on servers that, under different circumstances, enforce different levels of priority for processing received commands.
 For instance, BACnet deployments consider multiple classes of clients, e.g., a normal light switch (C1) and an emergency fire panel (C2).
 Then, a C1 client is not allowed to override a command from a C2 client, until the latter relinquishes control at its higher priority.
 That is: i) only C2 clients should be able to adjust the minimum required level of priority on the servers, so rightly locking out C1 clients if needed; and ii) when a server is set to accept only high-priority commands, only C2 clients should be able to perform such commands that are otherwise allowed also to C1 clients.
 Given the different maximum authority of different clients, fine-grained access control would effectively limit the execution of high- and emergency-priority commands only to devices that are in fact authorized to perform such actions.
 Besides, it would prevent a misconfigured or compromised device from initiating a high-priority command and lock out normal control.

 In the cases above, being a legitimate group member and storing the group keying material is not meant to imply any particular access rights.
 Instead, access control to the secure group communication channel and access control to the resource space provided by servers in the group should remain logically separated domains.